graphql-rust/juniper/book/src/types/other-index.md

 # Other Types

-The GraphQL type system provides several types in additon to objects.
+The GraphQL type system provides several types in addition to objects.

 Find out more about each type below: